-A tribe operating under selfgovernance may include the following programs, services, functions, and activities or portions thereof in a funding agreement: 1.
-Beneficiary Processes Program (Individual Indian Money Accounting Technical Functions).
+A tribe operating under selfgovernance may include the following programs, services, functions, and activities or portions thereof in a funding agreement:

-2. Appraisal Services Program.
-Tribes/consortia may negotiate a separate memorandum of understanding (MOU) with OST that outlines the roles and responsibilities for management of these programs.
+- 1. Beneficiary Processes Program (Individual Indian Money Accounting Technical Functions). - 2.
+Appraisal Services Program.
+Tribes/consortia that currently perform these programs under a self-governance funding agreement with the Office of Self-Governance may negotiate a separate memorandum of understanding (MOU) with OST that outlines the roles and responsibilities for management of these programs.

-If those roles and responsibilities are already fully articulated in an existing funding agreement with the BIA, an MOU is not necessary.
-To the extent that an existing funding agreement with BIA lacks specific program standards, an MOU will be negotiated between the tribe/consortium and OST, which will be binding on both parties and attached and incorporated into the BIA funding agreement.
+The MOU between the tribe/consortium and OST outlines the roles and responsibilities for the performance of the OST program by the tribe/consortium.
+If those roles and responsibilities are already fully articulated in the existing funding agreement with the BIA, an MOU is not necessary.
+To the extent that the parties desire specific program standards, an MOU will be negotiated between the tribe/consortium and OST, which will be binding on both parties and attached and incorporated into the BIA funding agreement.